2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/5_event-hub.md

 **Before the event**

-- [ ] Dates confirmed with the community representative and added to Hub Events Calendar
+- [ ] Dates confirmed with the community representative and added to Hub Events Calendar.
+- [ ] Quotas from the cloud provider are high-enough to handle expected usage.
 - [ ] **One week before event** Hub is running.
 - [ ] Confirm with Community Representative that their workflows function as expected.
   - <details>